LawrieDrew/Book-Search/README.md

 # Contribution:
 My project is in a public repository on Github which is an open source platform.
 You may even be on it now.
 This project can be forked and all contribution is welcome!

-# Tests:
-The initial successful test run of this generator is saved in the project repository in a file entitled ReadMe Demos.

 # License: